filiph/dart-xml/README.md

 and not fully formed XML documents.

-This project focuses the most common scenarios and does not concern itself with parsing of fully formed XML documents (with prologues, DOCTYPES, etc).
+This project focuses the most common scenarios and does not concern itself with parsing of fully formed XML documents (with prologues, DOCTYPEs, etc).
 With the exception of comments, the parser expects a single node in the root of the XML string (see **Limitations** below for more info).